Archived docs Get your API Key

 Code samples for every SDK are in the Quickstart.

-Rotating a secondary key
+Rotating a key

 2. Update the consuming service (Make.com, n8n, your code) with the new key.